LinkTheCoder/LinkTheCoder/README.md

 - 💙 Tailwind CSS.

-- 💾 Also tinkering sometimes with serverless/cloud databases like Firebase/Supabase.
+- 💾 Also tinkering sometimes with serverless/cloud databases like Firebase.

+- 🤔 Learning a bit Back-End like Node, Express, PostgreSQL etc.